This content may contain material that is confronting and disturbing, and may cause sadness or distress.

 Important reforms have been made to ensure the safety and appropriate treatment of children and young people in the youth justice system.
 Youth justice workers will receive appropriate training in trauma-informed care, and on the needs and experiences of children with complex needs, such as mental health problems, and the barriers children face in disclosing sexual abuse.
 In addition, a new Internal Complaints Management Framework for Youth Justice Centres has been developed to receive and resolve complaints made by children and young people in youth justice precincts.

-Finally, the Victorian Government has made significant improvements to victim support, including appointing a Victims of Crime Commissioner with new powers to strengthen compliance with the and implementation of a Victim Support Dog Program, after a successful pilot with support dog Suzie.
+Finally, the Victorian Government has made significant improvements to victim support, including appointing a Victims of Crime Commissioner with new powers to strengthen compliance with the Victims Charter Act and implementation of a Victim Support Dog Program, after a successful pilot with support dog Suzie.
 Suzie provides comfort and support to victims and witnesses before court appearances and case conferences.
 This assists in reducing trauma for victims and witnesses.

 This report also describes important cultural safety strategies being implemented for Aboriginal and Torres Strait Islander children.

 The Victorian Government is committed to taking action to prevent and respond to child sexual abuse.
-Ongoing reform in Victoria is built on the foundational changes made to implement and guided by the recommendations of the Royal Commission.
+Ongoing reform in Victoria is built on the foundational changes made to implement Betrayal of and guided by the recommendations of the Royal Commission.

 In keeping with the Royal Commission’s recommendation, the Victorian Government will publish reports on its progress in implementing recommendations of the Royal Commission every year until 2022.

 Making institutions child safe